 D. M. Pulley's work as a structural engineer in Cleveland, Ohio inspired her debut novel, The Dead Key.
 Winning the 2014 Amazon Breakthrough Novel Award Grand Prize launched Pulley's career as a published author.
 Her other novels include The Buried Book (2016), The Unclaimed Victim (2017), and No One's Home (Sep.
 2019).
 She lives in Northeast Ohio with her husband and two children.

 D.M.
 Pulley lives in northeast Ohio with her husband, her two children, and a dog named Hobo.
 Before becoming a full-time writer, she worked as a Professional Engineer rehabbing historic structures and conducting forensic investigations of building failures.
 Pulley's structural survey of a vacant building in Cleveland inspired her debut novel, The Dead Key, the winner of the 2014 Amazon Breakthrough Novel Award.
 Since then, Pulley has sold over a half a million books worldwide, and her work has been translated into eight different languages.

 Pulley's historical mysteries shine a light into the darker side of life in the Midwest during the twentieth century, when cities like Detroit and Cleveland struggled to survive.
-Her latest novel, No One’s Home (due out September 1, 2019), unravels the disturbing history of an old mansion haunted by family secrets, financial ruin, and murder.
+Her latest novel, No One’s Home (2019), unravels the disturbing history of an old mansion haunted by family secrets, financial ruin, and murder.
 The abandoned buildings, haunted houses, and buried past of the Rust Belt continue to inspire her work.